json-api/json-api/_format/1.1/index.md

 Servers **MAY** add profiles to a JSON API document even if the client has not requested them.
 The recipient of a document **MUST** ignore any profile extensions in that document that it does not understand.
-The only exception to this is profiles whose support is required using the `profile` query parameter, as described below.
+The only exception to this is profiles whose support is required using the `profile` query parameter, as described later.

 #### <a href="#profiles-sending" id="profiles-sending" class="headerlink"></a> Sending Profiled Documents